 This course examines the exploration of the solar system with a focus on the methods used to explore the Sun, planets, moons, and small solar system bodies.
 Special emphasis is also placed on the space environment and its effects on current and future exploration activities.
 The threat of comet, asteroid, and meteoroid impacts on Earth will also be addressed.
-This course requires access to the web site MASTERING ASTRONOMY, and use of CLEA Labs, which are Windows only programs.
-If you are not using a Windows program, please verify that your system will be compatible with CLEA labs prior to registering for the course.
-The link for CLEA labs is http://www3.gettysburg.edu/~marschal/clea/CLEAhome.html.
+This course requires access to the web site MASTERING ASTRONOMY, and use of labs from the GEAS project website, which is supported by the NSF, and are used with permission.
+The link for GEAS labs is http://astronomy.nmsu.edu/geas/labs/html/home.shtml.